 Valued at $10,000, admitted master’s research-based students are considered for the Concordia Merit Scholarship upon admission.

 Concordia offers “top-up” funding to Indigenous graduate students who have been awarded scholarships.
 There are 10 doctoral and 20 master’s scholarships annually, each valued at $10,000, with the doctoral scholarship offering $10,000 per year for up to four years.
-Departments may nominate students upon their acceptance to a graduate program.
+Departments nominate students upon their admission to a graduate program.
 Only Indigenous students from Indigenous communities and nations from Canada and the U.S. are eligible.
 Students may not apply directly.